Veterinarians jobs and Careers

 Veterinarians must graduate from a four-year program at an accredited college of veterinary medicine with a Doctor of Veterinary Medicine (DVM or VMD).
 There are 28 colleges in 26 states that meet the accreditation standards of the Council on Education of the American Veterinary Medical Association (AVMA).
 Although not all veterinary programs require a bachelor’s degree for admission, it is very difficult to gain admittance without one.

 Candidates must submit test scores from the Veterinary College Admission Test (VCAT) or the Medical College Admission Test (MCAT), as well as from the Graduate Record Examination (GRE).
-Admission to veterinary programs is highly competitive, and only about one in three applicants were accepted in 2007.
+Admission to veterinary programs is highly competitive with individual acceptance rates varying by program.

 After graduation from a veterinary program, many new graduates enter a one-year internship.
 Those who then seek board certification also must complete a three-year to four-year residency program that focuses on one of the 39 AVMA-recognized specialties.